Key Takeaways

 — Geoffrey, Founder of The Oversized Hoodie®

-Also read: What is a silkworm breeder called?
+Also read: What is the name of a silkworm breeder ?

 Other silk-producing insects